 The pros and cons of balance transfers

-As shown in this pros and cons table, there are many benefits and limitations to a balance transfer.
-Before you consider getting a balance transfer, make sure you understand all your other options for debt consolidation.
+As shown in the above table, there are many benefits and limitations to a balance transfer.
+Before you consider credit card balance transfer offers, make sure you do your homework and explore other options for debt consolidation.

 The pros of balance transfers

-You can move the balances of multiple separate cards onto a single one.
-It is easier to pay off all of your debts when they’re all in one place.
+Move the balances from multiple separate cards onto a single one.
+It’s easier to pay off your debts when they’re all in one place.

-Balance transfer cards are used for paying off debts, with a set timeframe where low or no interest is charged on the debt.
-You can actually cut up the physical card when you get it, since you shouldn’t be using it to buy anything.
+Balance transfer cards can be used for paying off existing debts, by taking advantage of the set time frame where very low or no interest is charged on the debt.
+You can cut up the physical card as soon as you get it, since you shouldn’t be using it to buy anything.